Best Pintxos in San Sebastian

 Gavilla in aluminum foil| ©Nerkinet

-La Gavilla is a kind of croquette, except that it is stuffed with Serrano ham and cheese, a layer of bechamel sauce and, finally, breadcrumbs.
-It is a very typical recipe of San Sebastian and you will see it in many bars.
+Gavilla is a kind of croquette, except that it is filled with Serrano ham and cheese, a layer of bechamel sauce and finally breadcrumbs.
+It is a very typical recipe of San Sebastian and you can see it in many bars if you book a pintxo tour in San Sebastian.

 Bar full of pintxos| ©Kent Wang